vje013/memorizz/README.md

 )

 # 2. Create an instance of MongoDBTools with the configured settings
-mongodb_tools = MongoDBTools(config)
+toolbox = MongoDBTools(config)

 # 3. Create a decorator function for registering tools
-mongodb_toolbox = mongodb_tools.mongodb_toolbox
+toolbox_decorator = toolbox.mongodb_toolbox
 ```

 #### Registering Functions as Tools

-Use the `@mongodb_toolbox` decorator to register functions as tools.
+Use the `@toolbox_decorator` decorator to register functions as tools.
 It's crucial to include a detailed Google-style docstring for each function, as this docstring is what gets embedded and utilized for semantic retrieval.

 The docstring should include: